devpabloluiz/Csharp-Ativitys-with-Array/README.md

-# List of exercises in csharp
+# Csharp Ativitys with Array